If You’re Reading This, You’re Me. Hi.

 4. Apologize for something specific you’ve never apologized for.

-Not a sweeping “I’m sorry for any time I let you down.”
-Those are useless.
-Pick a specific moment.
-A thing you said when you were too tired.
-A time you got it wrong.
-Own it.
+This isn’t an “I’m sorry for any time I let you down,” apology.
+Those are worthless.
+Find a specific example.
+An offhand comment you made when you were too tired, a time you made a mistake.
+Take ownership of it.
 “I’m sorry I yelled at you about the dishwasher in 9th grade.
 That wasn’t your fault.”
-He’ll remember the specifics.
-He always has.
+He will always remember the details.
+Always.

 5. Tell him what you’re proud of about WHO he is, not what he’s done.

-Not the grades.
-Not the awards.
-Not the team he made.
-The way he is with little kids.
+It's not about the grades, the awards, the team he made, or anything like that.
+It's the way he interacts with young kids.
 The way he makes his friends laugh.
-The fact that he holds doors for people without thinking about it.
-Tell him you see those things.
-Most kids only ever hear what they accomplished.
+The polite act of holding doors for people without being asked.
+Tell him you notice these things.
+Most kids only hear what they accomplished.
 Tell him who he IS.

 6. Have the “if something happens” conversation.

-Not morbid, just practical.
-What does he do if he runs out of money?
-If he gets sick?
-Does he have the family doctor’s number saved?
-What happens if a roommate situation goes sideways?
+It's not morbid, it's practical.
+What if he runs out of cash?
+What if he gets sick?
+Is the family doctor’s number saved?
+What if the roommate situation goes sideways?
 Walk through it like a fire drill.
-Boring.
-Necessary.
-He’ll thank you in October.
+Boring, but necessary.
+In October he’ll thank you.

 Adventures, Big And Small